Assess your options for business growth

 Common market development strategies

-Key market development strategies you could consider focus on include:
+Key market development strategies you could consider include:

 - pricing - you could implement competitive price structures with offers and discounts or, to command a higher price, provide a product with more value than the competitor's